 Brock, a writer and photographer who has published in National Geographic, encourages experienced and potential globetrotters to focus on the journey rather than the destination.
 This guide delights with its stunning chronicles of Brock’s visits to extraordinary sites, delicious samples of his travel photography, and his invaluable tips and tricks for turning a vacation into a search for “more.”
 More means more excitement, more adventure, and more meaning.
-Brock tutors travel aficionados on balancing scheduling and spontaneity, the mental and literal practices of packing light, and narrowing a trip’s focus for the most fulfilling experience.
 What makes this guide and travelogue a true gem, though, is its usefulness not just for transcontinental vacations but also to daily living.

-Between the specific trip guidance (such as speaking to locals about their favorite spots) and the dazzling photography, Hidden Travel will inspire wanderlust not just for grand excursions but also the everyday.
+Between the specific trip guidance and the dazzling photography, Hidden Travel will inspire wanderlust not just for grand excursions but also the everyday.
 Brock offers an exercise in appreciation, preserving the moment, and articulating what it is that you want, making this an inviting read for explorers, adventurers, or those just seeking a more purposeful way of living.

 Takeaway: This travel book offers meaningful advice and stunning photographs for those planning a trip or just looking for more from life.

-Great for fans of: Great for fans of Alain de Botton’s The Art of Travel, Rolf Potts’s Vagabonding.
+Great for fans of: Alain de Botton’s The Art of Travel, Rolf Potts’s Vagabonding.

 "Hidden Travel shows you how to rejuvenate your adventures in a way to make it feel like your 37th trip is just as special as the first time you ever stepped foot on a plane.
 The perspective Stephen W. Brock shares about how to discover magic in the seemingly mundane has you exponentially more excited about the travels — to literally anywhere — you have on the horizon.
 I picked up this book up to learn how to travel better, but part of the way through, I realized that I was actually learning how to live each day of my life — moment to moment — with a renewed sense of wonder and excitement."